simitiangreg/website/README.md

 # website
-Work in progress. making a simple website for self

 Work has stalled.
-I plan on finishing this later.
-End of 2023 hopefully
+Other more important things are happening right now.
+Progress will resume December 2023.